krzysztofkadela/cakes_factory/README.md

 ## Bugs Detected:
 #### [Menu](#features)

- - **Issue with Reservation Date Input**:
+ - **Issue with email sending**:

    **Resolution**:

 ## Unfixed Bugs:
-  * All detected bugs have been fixed.
+  * Problem with google email setup to send emails notifications.

 ## Credits:
   *  To check the correct operation of most functions, the following was used:
      [Python Tutor](https://pythontutor.com/visualize.html#mode=edit)
-  *  Template use for a project was downloaded from https://themewagon.com/themes/

 ### Other:

    * Much of the information about python was obtained from https://www.w3schools.com/python/.